aaronghsh/Amplifier/README.md

 # Single-Transistor Amplifier Design 🔊

-Welcome to the Single-Transistor Amplifier project!
 This project focuses on designing, simulating, and building a transistor-based amplifier that maintains good linearity and low signal attenuation.
 The amplifier must deliver a ±0.5V input signal to a 100Ω load, using only **one transistor** and no op-amps.

 ---